 ARCHES - AbRupt climate CHangE Studies

 GloDecH is a research program funded by the NOAA Climate Variability and Predictability Program and conducted at the Lamont-Doherty Earth Observatory.
-The research program involves a large number
+The research program involves a la

 A monitoring program was initiated in 2001 to monitor the Hudson River's basic state variables of salinity, temperature and density along transects from New York Harbor to Troy.

 Integrated reconnaissance of the physical and biogeochemical characteristics of Jamaica Bay, New York.